-Dr. Jennifer Geib, assistant professor in the Department of Biology, and second-year student Gary Pandolfi discuss Appalachian State University's Master of Science in Biology.
+Dr. Jennifer Geib, assistant professor in the Department of Biology, and second-year student Gary Pandolfi discuss Appalachian State University’s Master of Science in biology.
+This program is housed in the College of Arts Sciences' Department of Biology.

 Dr. Jennifer Geib: I am Jennifer Geib.
 I am an assistant professor here in the Department of Biology.
 We are talking about the MS Program in Biology.
 I work with the Ecology and Evolutionary track for the master’s program as well as anyone who is interested on education in biology at the master’s level.
 So people who are thinking about teaching at a community college in biology.